gbv/login-server/docker/README.md

 ```

-Then start the application using `docker-compose up`.
+Then start the application using `docker-compose up -d`.
 This will create and start a login-server container running under host port 3004 with data persistence under `./data`:

 - `./data/config`: configuration files required for login-server (in particular: `private.key`, `public.key`, and `providers.json`), see below
 - `./data/static`: static files, e.g. for provider images